looechao/YoutubeAutoSubscribe/README.md

 ## Troubleshooting

 - If you encounter any issues, check the console for error messages and ensure that the CSV file is formatted correctly.
-- For any further assistance, feel free to reach out via [Issue Tracker](https://chat.lmsys.org/URL_TO_ISSUE_TRACKER).
+- For any further assistance, feel free to reach out via [Issue](https://github.com/looechao/YoutubeAutoSubscribe/issues).